 You’re driving along, and suddenly the Check Engine Light pops on.
 You scan it, and there it is: P0420 - Catalyst System Efficiency Below Threshold (Bank 1).

-You take it to a mechanic, and they give you the bad news: "You need a new Catalytic Converter.
+You take it to a mechanic, and they give you the bad news: "You need a new catalytic converter.
 That will be $1,200, please."

 Stop!
 Don't open your wallet just yet.